pjaudiomv/meeting-list-lite/readme.txt

 1. Upload `the mll` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add [mll] shortcode to your WordPress page/post.
-4. You can change the plugin settings either in the the wordpress dashboard under Settings->mll or using shortcode attributes.
+4. You can change the plugin settings either in the WordPress dashboard under Settings->Meeting List Lite or using shortcode attributes.

 == Changelog ==

 = 1.0.0 =
-* September 7, 2025

 * Initial Release